MattIzSpooky/MattIzSpooky/README.md

 ### Hi there 👋

-I am Matthijs, a student at the University of Avans.
+I am Matthijs, a student at the Avans University of Applied Science.

 <hr/>